Adam Caporn

-Adam Caporn (born 16 March 1982) is an Australian basketball coach and former player.
-He is an assistant coach for the Washington Wizards of the National Basketball Association (NBA).
-He played college basketball for the Saint Mary's Gaels before playing six seasons in the National Basketball League between 2003 and 2009, three with the Wollongong Hawks and three for the Perth Wildcats.
+Adam Caporn (born 16 March 1982) is an Australian basketball coach and former player who is currently an assistant coach for the Washington Wizards of the National Basketball Association (NBA).
+He is also head coach of the Australia men's national basketball team, the Boomers.

+Caporn played college basketball for the Saint Mary's Gaels before playing six seasons in the National Basketball League between 2003 and 2009, three with the Wollongong Hawks and three for the Perth Wildcats.

 Early life

 Caporn was born in Perth, Western Australia, in the suburb of Baldivis.

 Playing career

 In 2000 and 2001, Caporn played basketball at the Australian Institute of Sport (AIS) before heading to the United States to play college basketball for Saint Mary's College of California.
 After spending two seasons in the US, Caporn returned to Australia to play for the Wollongong Hawks in the Australian NBL.

 After three years with the Hawks, Caporn returned to Western Australia in 2006 to play for the Perth Wildcats.
 In December of the 2006–07 season, Caporn suffered a knee injury that required surgery.
 After the surgery he was ruled out for the remainder of the season and was replaced in the line-up by Damien Ryan.
 On 26 April 2007, the Wildcats announced the re-signing of Caporn to a new two-year deal.